Fabrice74/Automation/Lab1_2routers/Readme.md

 ## LAB1
 This lab is a first simple lab composed of 2 routers reachable by my Ansible VM.
+Objectif of the lab is to push the first ansible commands.

 ## LAB Topology
 The lab will be done on EVE-NG